 The concept of adaptive reuse—the restoration or redevelopment of a building for a different use than its original purpose—has caught a lot of traction over the years across all major cities in the U.S. The popularity of the trend is owed to its ability to breathe new life into old, often decrepit buildings, while preserving their unique features and historical significance.
 Ultimately, projects of this nature are meant to revitalize their surrounding areas and fuel economic development, without losing that authentic feel.

-As far as Chicago commercial real estate goes, the potential for adaptive reuse projects is far from limited.
+As far as Chicago real estate goes, the potential for adaptive reuse projects is far from limited.
 Given its long-standing history as one of the country’s main manufacturing and distribution hubs, conveniently located in the epicenter of the Midwest, the city is riddled with old vacant factories and large industrial halls waiting to be repurposed and brought back to life.
-Consequently, it comes as no surprise that the better part of adaptive reuse projects in Chicago are industrial-to-office conversions.
+Consequently, it comes as no surprise that the better part of local adaptive reuse projects are industrial-to-office conversions.
 We thought we’d mark the city’s 180th birthday with a round-up of its most notable adaptive reuse projects.
-The list was compiled with the help of Yardi Matrix data, check out some of the highlights:
+The list was compiled with the help of Yardi Matrix data, check out some of the highlights, below.

 Located in Chicago’s bustling River North neighborhood, the iconic Reid Murdoch building was built in 1914 and converted to Class A office space in 2002.
 The seven-story property was designed by George C. Nimmons in the ‘Chicago School’ style of architecture, and served as a food processing warehouse for Reid, Murdoch & Co., one of the country’s largest wholesale grocers.
 Located at 325 N. LaSalle St., the building now features 325,000 square feet of space and houses the headquarters of Encyclopaedia Britannica.